-- o find an entity rated at least 'A/F1' to guarantee its obligations under the swap agreement; or - o find a replacement counterparty with a Long/Short-term rating of at least 'A/F1'; or - o cash- or security-collateralise its obligations in an amount sufficient to comply with existing Fitch criteria.
+- find an entity rated at least 'A/F1' to guarantee its obligations under the swap agreement; - o find a replacement counterparty with a Long/Short-Term Rating of at least 'A/F1'; - cash- or security-collateralise its obligations in an amount sufficient to comply with existing Fitch criteria.

 The collateral posted should be sufficient to ensure that the potential loss would be virtually zero if the swap counterparty defaulted.
-For details on the method used to calculate the collateral amount, see "Counterparty Risk in Structured Finance Transactions: Swap Criteria", dated 13 September 2004 and available at www.derivativefitch.com.
+For details of the method used to calculate the collateral amount, see "Counterparty Risk in Structured Finance Transactions: Hedge Criteria", dated 1 August 2007 and available at www.derivativefitch.com.